-This isn’t the cheapest activity in Chiang Mai with the tubing (including pick up and drop off) costing 600 baht, plus the beers/food and drink you buy there which are marked up significantly.
+This isn’t the cheapest activity in Chiang Mai with the tubing (including pick up and drop off) costing 600 baht, plus the beers/food you buy there are marked up significantly.
 It’s a spectacular day though, the Vang Vieng of Thailand?

 If you are from Aussie, New Zealand, America etc. you know it costs you a small fortune every time you go to the cinema.
 Luckily in Chiang Mai you can head to the cinema in any of the malls and see the latest movies for a few dollars.

 You can watch movies in 4D at Central Festival or on Wednesdays head to Maya Mall and watch movies for half price, 100 – 150 baht.
 There are all VIP experiences & IMAX theatres available.
 Download the app and have fun!

 Let’s be honest, we all like looking cool in photos.
-Art In Paradise is a 3D Museum where you can interact with over 130 paintings transporting you to a bunch of different scenes making it one of the funnest things to do in Thailand.
+Art In Paradise is a 3D Museum where you can interact with over 130 paintings transporting you to a bunch of different scenes making it one of the best things to do in Thailand.

 Not sure if it is a festival really, but anyway TedX Chiang Mai is a fun day if you ever watch TED videos.
 You can find out details about the event here (tickets sell fast).

 Where To Stay In Chiang Mai

 Chiang Mai cops very well with the level of tourism year round and has no shortage of accommodation options to please all.
 You can check out endless options on Booking.com which I find has the cheapest prices compared to the other hotel websites.
 Dorm rooms start from as low as 80 baht (when I last looked in March 2018).

-Looking for an apartment?
+Looking for along term apartment?
 Your best bet is to simply arrive and start walking around the area you want to stay in and asking about availability anytime you see something you like.
 Most of the time, you won’t struggle with availability unless you arrive in the high season, December/January.